-For more information, refer to our Technical Brief on Voltage Drop Considerations, http://www.enphase.com/support.
+For more information, refer to our Technical Brief, Voltage Drop Considerations for M215.

 b.
 Install an appropriate junction box at a suitable location on the PV racking system.
 You can center feed the branch, or you can install the junction box at the end of a row of PV modules.